News / Analysis

 China’s GDP in Q2 expanded by a surprising 11.5% QoQ with industrial production up 4.8%, but retail sales only improving to -1.8%.

-Australia’s consumer inflation fell unexpectedly to 3.2% in July, against expectations of a 3.8% improvement.
+Australia’s consumer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... fell unexpectedly to 3.2% in July, against expectations of a 3.8% improvement.
 Unemployment increased to 7.4% – a 22-year high, but the participation rate improved to 64% in June.

 Europe – IMF – 20% SMEs to go bankrupt

-With the ECB’s monetary policy meeting up ahead today, European indices yesterday performed strongly, the CAC40 up 2.03% and others close behind.
+With the ECB’s The tool by which central banks control the flow and availability of money through interest rates, r... meeting up ahead today, European indices yesterday performed strongly, the CAC40 up 2.03% and others close behind.

 In the UK, 200 top finance experts are meeting today to propose initiatives aimed at assisting small business owners repay about £35 bn in relief debt after the government’s scheme ends in Autumn.
 One suggestion is the launching of a UK Recovery Corporation, which would administer government-backed loans.